 “The building is multi-use and has a retail podium at its base that will house the NFL Experience.
 On top of the retail, you have the 452-key luxury hotel.
 Our sign wraps the first nine stories and really brings the project together.”

 Lea Guberina-Sulc, Vice President, Witkoff

 Perhaps the most interesting aspects of this ginormous display are the major players involved.
 The site is the new home of Hersey’s Chocolate, but perhaps the biggest draw is NFL Experience Times Square, which has set up shop on the ground floor.
-The pairing of the National Football League and the Big Apple, by far the U.S.’s most visited city, is almost too much to handle, especially for big football fans.
-According to it’s website,
+The pairing of the National Football League and the Big Apple, by far the U.S.’ most visited city, is almost too much to handle, especially for big football fans.
+According to its website,

 “NFL Experience Times Square is a first-of-its-kind interactive and immersive attraction located in the heart of New York City that brings fans closer than ever to the National Football League and their favorite teams.
 Combining immersive content, interactive displays, a state-of-the-art 4D cinema and other multimedia effects, the experience takes visitors from the stands to the field, transporting them from kickoff through playoffs, and ultimately, the game’s biggest stage – the Super Bowl.”

 After SNA Displays spent several days testing the display with its own attention-grabbing content, the NFL arranged for some time on the big screen as well.
 Even in the busy bow-tie of Times Square where attention is tough to capture, onlookers were captivated by larger-than-life players, team brands from across various NFL markets, and graphics packages that really brought the screen to life.
 (Facebook Live capture of NFL unveiling here.)